 When retained, the instruction To Mr. Zumstein of RMKB was to file a simple motion for terminating sanctions against the plaintiffs for noncompliance of the Motion to Compel Discovery Order demanding specific discovery answers, document submittal and $1,000 in discovery sanctions.
 What he filed was devoid of over half the items demanded in the court order.
 Zumstein also neglected to include the Motion to Compel Discovery Order, which should have been exhibit A, so the judge had no reference to check the items.
-He then continued to negligently or deliberately fail to recover from his initial omissions and proceeded to lose our legal advantage, mounting up over $30,000 in fees while allowing the opposition to avoid submitting actively withheld evidence and allowing them to side step the consequences of more than two years of abuse of discovery before and after the discovery court order.
+He then continued to negligently, but what is more probable, deliberately fail to recover from his initial omissions and proceeded to lose our legal advantage, mounting up over $30,000 in fees while allowing the opposition to avoid submitting actively withheld evidence and allowing them to side step the consequences of more than two years of abuse of discovery before and after the discovery court order.

 The plaintiffs case against me could not be more frivolous and we had two defaults on a counter suit for a range of civil violations including fraud and elder financial abuse, which, if I am not mistaken, had mandatory punitive penalties.
 I also had a cross complaint for fraud and other causes that were well supported in briefs filed by the plaintiffs against themselves.
 Zumstein denied the value of these advantages in the settlement conferences and as a result of his apparent active support for the opposition, reversed our position compelling us into a completely compromised settlement due to mounting expense from his own billing.
 Billing that mounted up to approximately $31,000 for actions unnecessary, except for his own devious activities.

 Particular Details of The Motion Negligently Filed By Zumstein:

 The Motion To Compel Discovery Order (Exhibit A) demanded:

 2. Items from Request For Admissions Set One

 3. Items from Request For Production of Documents Set One